Keeping up with Internet news sources

 What is Google Reader?

 Many websites that publish news or regular updates use a feature called “Really Simple Syndication” (RSS).
-This is a list of links to all the articles that have been published on that site.
+This feature provides a list of links to all the articles published on that site.

 Sounds good; how do I set it up?

 Firstly, you’ll need a Gmail account if you don’t already have one.
-It’s possible to set up Reader without Gmail, but the steps are much simpler if you use Gmail.
+Setting up Reader without Gmail is possible, but the steps are much simpler if you use Gmail.
 To sign up, go to the Google homepage and click on Gmail at the top.
 Click on the Create An Account button to get started.
 (You can also sign in to Google with an email account from somewhere else, e.g., Hotmail, Yahoo, etc.).

 There are several ways to add subscriptions:

-1. Click on Recommended items in the left panel, then review the list of suggestions from Google and add some that you like.
-This is really just a random sampling of really safe (and not very exciting) sites from the web.
+- Click on Recommended items in the left panel, then review Google’s suggestions list and add some you like.
+This is just a random sampling of safe (and not very exciting) sites from the web.

-2. The real deal is when you add the sites that really interest you.
-Go to a site with the news you want to read, copy its address from the address bar to the clipboard and then paste it into a new subscription in Google Reader.
-All new articles that are published on that site will then appear in your Google Reader list.
+- The real deal is when you add the sites that interest you.
+Go to a site with the news you want to read, copy its address from the address bar to the clipboard, and then paste it into a new subscription in Google Reader.
+All new articles published on that site will appear in your Google Reader list.

 For example, if I want to read the Life & Style section of the Sydney Morning Herald, the easiest way to set it up is:

-• Now go back to Google Reader, click on Add A Subscription at the top left, and paste the address you copied previously, using CTRL-V (Command-V on a Mac).
+- Now go back to Google Reader, click Add A Subscription at the top left, and paste the address you previously copied using CTRL-V (Command-V on a Mac).
 Press ENTER to continue, and your new subscription will be added.

 But wait, it tells me, “Your search did not match any feeds”!

-This illustrates my next point – not all sites can be set up just by copying their www address into Reader.
+This illustrates my next point – not all sites can be set up by copying their www address into Reader.
 The SMH is one example.
-If you come across a site like this, go to the site’s homepage, and look for the text “RSS” – that will generally give you a link or list of links that comprise the site’s true news feed.
-In this example, the SMH site has a tiny text ‘RSS’ link at the bottom of the home page, which takes us to a list of sections that we can subscribe to.
+If you come across a site like this, go to the site’s homepage and look for the text “RSS,” which generally gives you a link or list of links that comprise the site’s true news feed.
+In this example, the SMH site has a tiny text ‘RSS’ link at the bottom of the home page, which takes us to a list of sections to which we can subscribe.
 This page then lists the different sections.

-Most sites will work just by copying and pasting the site’s home page’s address into Reader.
+Most sites will work just by copying and pasting the site’s home page address into Reader.

 What happens after I’ve set it up?

 Once you have a list of Subscriptions set up, you can click on All Items at the top left of the Reader screen, and you’ll see a list of all new items across all your Subscriptions.
-(My own interests may be very different from yours, as you can see from the diagram!)
+(My interests may differ greatly from yours, as you can see from the diagram!)

 Click on a particular subscription at the bottom-left to see only the articles from that news source.